sciserver/SciServer-WordPress-Website/wp-content/plugins/simple-sitemap/readme.txt

 5. Click 'Activate Plugin' to finish installation.
 6. Add [simple-sitemap] shortcode to a page to display the sitemap on your site.

+== Frequently Asked Questions ==

+= Can I generate an XML sitemap too? =

+No. This plugin is for generating an HTML sitemap only.

 == Screenshots ==

 1. Once plugin has been activated simply add the [simple-sitemap] shortcode to any page, post, or text widget.